hyperledger/caliper/docs/vNext/Installing_Caliper.md

 Caliper is published as the [hyperledger/caliper](https://hub.docker.com/r/hyperledger/caliper) Docker image, providing a single point of usage for every supported adapter.
 The image builds upon the [node:10.16-alpine](https://hub.docker.com/_/node/) image to keep the image size as low as possible.

-The following default attributes are set for the image:
+The important properties of the image are the following:
-* Working directory: `/hyperledger/caliper`
+* Working directory: `/hyperledger/caliper/workspace`
+* The commands are executed by the `node` user (created in the base image)
-* Environment variable `CALIPER_WORKSPACE` is set to the `/hyperledger/caliper/workspace` directory
+* The environment variable `CALIPER_WORKSPACE` is set to the `/hyperledger/caliper/workspace` directory
-* Default command: `npx caliper bind && npx caliper benchmark run`
+* The entry point is the __globally__ installed `caliper` binary
+* The environment variable `CALIPER_BIND_ARGS` is set to `-g`, so the binding step also occurs globally.
-* The above command is executed by the `root` user
+* The default command is set to `--version`.
+This must be overridden when using the image.

 This has the following implications:
 1. It is recommended to mount your local workspace to the `/hyperledger/caliper/workspace` container directory.
 The default `CALIPER_WORKSPACE` environment variable value points to this location, so you don't need to specify it explicitly, one less setting to modify.
+2. You need to choose a command to execute, either `launch master` or `launch worker`.
+Check the Docker and Docker-Compose examples for the exact syntax.
-2. The binding step is still necessary, similarly to the NPM install approach.
-The default command already includes the binding step, you only need to set its required parameters.
-The easiest way to do this is through the `CALIPER_BIND_SUT` and `CALIPER_BIND_SDK` environment variables.
+3. The binding step is still necessary, similarly to the NPM install approach.
+Whether you use the `launch master` or `launch worker` command, you only need to set the required binding parameter.
+The easiest way to do this is through the `CALIPER_BIND_SUT` environment variable.
-3. The default command also includes the run step, you only need to set its required parameters.
+4. You need to set the required parameters for the launched master or worker.
 The easiest way to do this is through the `CALIPER_BENCHCONFIG` and `CALIPER_NETWORKCONFIG` environment variables.
-4. If you followed the advices in the above points, then you can leave the default command as it is, thus the command for running the container will remain simple (especially when used with `docker-compose`).

 ### Starting a container